bombsimon/dirigera-rs/README.md

 **This crate is under development and can change at any time!
 Do not use just yet!**

+> [!NOTE]\
+> I only have a few IKEA devices so most of the endpoints I've been trying has
+> been for lights.
+I also don't use scenes extensively but tried to set up and
+> configure all available ones to research the API.
+> If you have any other devices and want to contribute to the code that would be
+> much appreciated!

 ## Setup

 To communicate with the Dirigera device you need to know its IP address and